aspose-total/Aspose.Total-Products/total/en/android-java/conversion/xps-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XPS to XLTX in Android via Java" h2="Transform XPS to XLTX within Android applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can integrate XPS to XLTX conversion feature within your android applications in two step process.
-Firstly, by using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/) you can covert XPS to XLSX.
-Secondly, you can convert XLSX to XLTX by using Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) product family.
+<h2>Why to Convert</h2>
+XPS to XLTX conversion is a useful feature for Android applications.
+XPS is a fixed-layout document format that preserves document formatting and enables file sharing.
+XLTX is a file format used by Microsoft Excel, a spreadsheet application, that supports data analysis and calculation.
+Converting XPS to XLTX allows users to access the data in the XPS file in a more user-friendly format.

+<h2>How Aspose.Total Helps for XPS to XLTX Conversion</h2>
+Aspose.Total for Android via Java is a suite of APIs that can be used to integrate XPS to XLTX conversion into Android applications.
+The suite includes two APIs: Aspose.PDF for Android via Java and Aspose.Cells for Android via Java.

+Aspose.PDF for Android via Java can be used to convert XPS to XLSX.
+It is a powerful PDF processing API that enables developers to create, edit, convert, and print PDF documents from within their Android applications.
+It also supports a wide range of features such as document manipulation, text extraction, image extraction, and more.

+Aspose.Cells for Android via Java can be used to convert XLSX to XLTX.
+It is a powerful spreadsheet processing API that enables developers to create, edit, and convert spreadsheets from within their Android applications.
+It supports a wide range of features such as document manipulation, text extraction, image extraction, and more.

+In summary, Aspose.Total for Android via Java is a suite of APIs that can be used to integrate XPS to XLTX conversion into Android applications.
+It includes two APIs: Aspose.PDF for Android via Java and Aspose.Cells for Android via Java, which can be used to convert XPS to XLSX and XLSX to XLTX, respectively.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}